-that comply with the EU To invest in fossil gas and/or nuclear energy related activities ixonomy 2 ?
+Does s the financial product invest in f ossil gas and/or nuc clear energy related activities that comply with the EU Taxonomy ?

 ☐ Yes:

-□ In fossil gas ☐ In nuclear energy
+☐ In fossil gas ☐ In nuclear energy

-□ No.
+☐ No.

 Not applicable.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - What is the minimum share of investments in transitional and enabling activities?
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - What is the minimum share of investments in transitional and enabling activities?
 Not applicable - What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?